-We meet once a month between October and April/May.
-There will always be a minimum of six meetings plus an annual dinner but this can vary.
-This years programme has eight events and a trip to France - See Next event page
+We meet once a month between October and usually April/May.
+There will always be a minimum of seven meetings plus an annual dinner but this can vary.
+There is also an occasional trip of some sort arranged.
+See the next event page

 Annual Subscription £25.00

-Tasting fee each meeting usually £12.00 (can vary for special events) where we sample eight wines usually on a particular theme.
-We break for an included bread and cheese based buffet.
+The tasting fee for each meeting is usually £12.00 (although it can vary for special events) where we sample eight wines usually on a particular theme.
+We break for an included bread and cheese based buffet and to be sociable.

-Visitors are welcome £15.00 tasting fee on the night and three visits maximum before the whole subscription fee becomes due.
-However we credit £3.00 from each visit should you decide to join thus bringing the total fees paid in line with existing members.
+Visitors are welcome at a charge of a £15.00 tasting fee on the night and a maximum of three visits are allowed before the whole subscription fee becomes due.
+However we credit £3.00 from each previous visit should you decide to join, thus bringing the total fees paid in line with existing members.

-£2.00 Draw every meeting and proceeds in aid of a charity selected by members,
+£2.00 Draw every meeting and the proceeds in aid of a local charity selected by members,

-Opportunities to buy the tasting wines through the club.
+Opportunities to buy the tasting wines through the club, often discounted.

 Where do we meet

 We meet in the historic village of Stourton in the heart of the National Trusts Stourhead Estate in the Stourton Memorial Hall.
 The whole of the Stourhead Estate was originally owned by the Hoare Family.
 Part of the Estate was left to the National Trust in in 1946 by Sir Henry Arthur Hoare who had given Stourton Memorial Hall to the village as a permanent memorial to his son Captain "Harry" Hoare and other local men killed in WWI.
 The Hall can hold up to 100 people and has a fully fitted kitchen.
-However, we consider that for our purposes, around fifty is the maximum and forty the ideal attendance which is where we aim to be.
+However, we consider that a maximum attendance for our purposes to be around fifty and forty the ideal attendance which is where we aim to be.